Tineco vs Dyson: Which Vacuum Brand Performs Better in Real Tests?

 These vacuums (at least the premium options Dyson V11 and Tineco S12) have sensors that automatically adjust suction, but each brand does it differently.

-Tineco’s sensor is near the dust bin and adjusts airflow based on the quantity of dirt that flows through it.
-So regardless of the surface, the motor will kick into a higher gear if you run over a dirty patch.
+Tineco’s sensor is located near the dust bin and adjusts the airflow based on the quantity of dirt that passes through it.
+So, regardless of the surface, the motor will kick into a higher gear if you run over a dirty patch.

 Dyson’s version is different.
 It increases power when it detects more resistance (e.g., carpet) and returns to a lower setting when it senses less.